Malabo Safety Guide

 LGBTQ+ Travelers

-• Avoid any public displays of affection with same-sex partners
+• Exercise discretion in public displays of affection

-• Research LGBTQ+-friendly accommodations in advance if possible
+• Research LGBTQ-friendly accommodations in advance

 Travel Insurance